 Action 1: Global Goodness

 - Reduce your energy consumption.
-Unplugging electronics when not in use, switching to energy efficient appliances and changing your light bulbs – are just a few ways you can reduce your energy consumption.
+Unplug electronics when not in use, switch to energy efficient appliances, and changing your light bulbs are just a few ways to reduce your consumption.

 Action 2: Planet Protector